CWS Office of the Ombudsperson

 - Give legal advice.

-What to do before filing a concern or complaint with the CWS Office of the Ombudsperson
+What to do before filing a concern or complaint with the Child Welfare Services Office of the Ombudsperson

 Before contacting the Office of the Ombudsperson, try to resolve concerns by contacting the following individuals in the order listed: